-Division 23 comes into force six months after Bill C-30 receives Royal Assent (clause 249).
+Clause 248 provides that Division 22 of Part 4 comes into force six months after the bill receives Royal Assent.

-2.4.24 Division 24: Amendments to the Canada Labour Code (Leave Related to the Death or Disappearance of a Child)
+2.4.23 Division 23: Amendments to the Canada Labour Code (Leave Related to the Death or Disappearance of a Child)

-Section 206.5 of the CLC currently provides for parental leave of up to 104 weeks for the death of a child and up to 52 weeks for the disappearance of a child, where it is likely that the child died or disappeared as a result of a crime.
-These leave provisions do not apply where the parent is charged with the crime, or where it is likely that the child was a party to the crime.
-A child is defined as a person under 18 years of age.
-The definition of a parent includes a person who is a legal parent, is an adoptive parent, has custody, has parental authority, has guardianship, has tutorship over a child, or with whom the child has been placed for the purposes of adoption.
+Section 206.5 of the CLC currently provides for parental leave of up to 104 weeks for the death of a child and up to 52 weeks for the disappearance of a child where it is likely that the child died or disappeared as a result of a crime.
+These leave provisions do not apply where the parent is charged with the crime or where it is likely that the child was a party to the crime.
+A "child" is defined as a person under 18 years of age.
+The definition of a "parent" includes a person who is a legal parent, is an adoptive parent, has custody, has parental authority, has guardianship, has tutorship over a child, or with whom the child has been placed for the purposes of adoption.

-Clause 250(1) of Bill C-30 amends the definitions of a child and of a parent in section 206.5(1) of the CLC.
-The definition of a child is now a person under the age of 25 years.
-The definition of a parent is expanded to include a person defined as a parent by regulations made under section 209.4(f) for the purposes of this type of leave, as well as a curator (a court-appointed legal representative to act in the child's interests) in Quebec.
-The bill also adds to the definition of a parent, a person with decision-making responsibility for a child under the Divorce Act.
-The change is being made because recent amendments to the Divorce Act introduce the concept of "decision-making responsibility" to replace the previous concept of "custody."
+Clause 249(1) of Bill C-30 amends the definitions of a child and of a parent in section 206.5(1) of the CLC.
+The definition of "child" is now a person under the age of 25 years.
+The definition of "parent" is expanded to include a person defined as a parent by regulations made under section 209.4(f) for the purposes of this type of leave and, in Quebec, a person who is a curator (a legal representative appointed by a court to act in the child's best interests).
+The bill also adds to the definition of "parent" a person with decision-making responsibility for a child as defined under the Divorce Act.
+The change is being made because amendments to the Divorce Act in 2019 introduced the concept of "decision-making responsibility" to replace the previous concept of "custody."

-Clause 250(2) also amends section 206.5 of the CLC to increase the maximum length of parental leave for the disappearance of a child to up to 104 weeks, identical to the leave provisions for the death of a child.
+Clause 249(2) of the bill also amends section 206.5 of the CLC to increase the maximum length of parental leave for the disappearance of a child to up to 104 weeks, which is now identical to the leave provisions for the death of a child.
 Where the child was likely a party to the crime, parental leave provisions may now apply if the child was younger than 14 years old.

-Clause 251 amends section 206.7(1) to specify that for the purposes of leave for victims of domestic violence under that section, a child is defined as younger than 18 years.
+Clause 250 amends section 206.7(1) of the CLC to specify that for the purposes of leave for victims of domestic violence under that section, a child is defined as younger than 18 years.
 The definition of a parent is the same as in the amended section 206.5 but does not include a curator.

-2.4.25 Division 25: Payment to Quebec for the Purpose of Offsetting Some of the Costs of Aligning the Quebec Parental Insurance Plan
+2.4.24 Division 24: Payment to Quebec for the Purpose of Offsetting Some of the Costs of Aligning the Quebec Parental Insurance Plan

-Clause 252(1) of Bill C-30 enables the Minister of Employment and Social Development to make a single payment of \$130,300,000 to Quebec by 31 March 2022 to offset some of the costs of aligning the Quebec Parental Insurance Plan (QPIP) with temporary measures set out in Part VIII.5 of the Employment Insurance Act (EIA).77
+Clause 251(1) of Bill C-30 enables the Minister of Employment and Social Development to make a single payment of \$130,300,000 to Quebec by 31 March 2022 to offset some of the costs of aligning the Quebec Parental Insurance Plan (QPIP) with temporary measures set out in Part VIII.5 ("Temporary Measures to Facilitate Access to Benefits") of the Employment Insurance Act (EIA).80